A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: Compound renewal processes and progressively equivalent measures

-For a given aggregate claims process $S$ on $(\vO,\vS)$, in order to investigate the existence of progressively equivalent martingale measures (see Section \ref{CRPM}), one has to be able to characterize Radon-Nikod\'{y}m derivatives $dQ/dP$.
+For a given aggregate claims process $S$ on $(\varOmega ,\varSigma )$, in order to investigate the existence of progressively equivalent martingale measures (see Section~\ref{CRPM}), one has to be able to characterize Radon--Nikod\'{y}m derivatives $dQ/dP$.
+Proposition~\ref{thm1} follows also as a special case of \xch{\cite[Proposition 4.3 and Theorem 5.1]{ja}}{\cite{ja}, Proposition 4.3 and Theorem 5.1}, but we write it in a form suitable for our purposes, and we present a rather elementary proof.

-\begin{prop} Let $Q$ be a probability measure on $\vS$ such that $S$ is a $Q$-CRP with parameters ${\bf \Lambda}(\ttheta)$ and $Q_{X_1}$.
-Then the following are equivalent: \begin{enumerate} \item[$(i)$] $Q\uph\F_t\sim P\uph\F_t$ for any $t\geq 0$; \item[$(ii)$] $Q_{X_{1}}\sim P_{X_{1}}$ and $Q_{W_{1}}\sim P_{W_{1}}$; \item[$(iii)$] there exists a $P_{X_1}$-a.s. unique function $\ga\in\F_{P,h}$ such that
+\begin{prop} Let $Q$ be a probability measure on $\varSigma $ such that $S$ is a $Q$-CRP with parameters $\boldsymbol{\Lambda }(\widetilde{\theta })$ and $Q_{X_{1}}$.
+Then the following are equivalent: \begin{enumerate} \item[$(i)$] $Q\upharpoonright \mathcal{F}_{t}\sim P\upharpoonright \mathcal{F}_{t}$ for any $t\geq 0$; \item[$(ii)$] $Q_{X_{1}}\sim P_{X_{1}}$ and $Q_{W_{1}}\sim P_{W_{1}}$; \item[$(iii)$] there exists a $P_{X_{1}}$-a.s. unique function $\gamma \in \mathcal{F}_{P,h}$ such that

 with